AngeloAntona/SecureNotes/README.md

 # Class Diagram

-(The PDF of the Class Diagram is available here)
+(The PDF of the Class Diagram is available here)[ReadmeFiles/NewScheme.png]